Entropy Has No Direction: A Mirror-State Paradox Against Universal Monotonic Entropy Increase and a First-Principles Proof that Constraints Reshape the Entropy Distribution $P_{\infty}(S;\lambda)$: Introduction

 The ``Second Law'' is often presented in two forms. \emph{Strict (deterministic) form}: for an isolated system, entropy does not decrease along \emph{every} trajectory, i.e. $S(t+\delta t)\ge S(t)$ for all $t$ and all microstates (or $\mathrm{d}S/\mathrm{d}t\ge 0$ wherever defined). \emph{Statistical form}: for an appropriate ensemble or limit, entropy increase is ``overwhelmingly probable'' or the ensemble-average entropy change is nonnegative.

-This paper has one scope: we address these statements only insofar as they are claimed to be \emph{universal} consequences of time-reversal invariant microscopic physics.
+This paper has a single scope: we address these statements only insofar as they are claimed to be \emph{universal} consequences of time-reversal invariant microscopic physics.
 We show that such universal monotonicity claims are logically incompatible with time-reversal symmetry.
 The consistent replacement is not to end thermodynamics, but to replace ``entropy has a direction'' with: \textbf{entropy has no direction; it is described by a probability distribution}.
 Moreover, \textbf{constraints and boundary conditions reshape this distribution}.
-The present theoretical exploration was motivated by the author's earlier simulation work, which showed that geometry can challenge conventional entropy regimes and induce regime-dependent rectification in nanofluidic cascades~\cite{peng2026geometrychallengesentropyregimedependentrectification}.
-We then prove from first principles that constraints reshape the long-time entropy distribution, and we discuss recent experimental work that validates this framework.
+We prove from first principles that constraints reshape the long-time entropy distribution $P_{\infty}(S;\lambda)$.
+That proof was motivated in part by the author's earlier simulation work showing that geometry can challenge conventional entropy regimes in nanofluidic cascades~\cite{peng2026geometrychallengesentropyregimedependentrectification}.
+We then discuss recent experimental work that validates this framework.